readme-experts/op-coursework/README.md

 This app has no dependencies so you don't have to install them via npm.

 ## 1. Currency to BTC exchange rate
-Get BTC exchange rate to any currency you want from [CryptoCompare](https://www.cryptocompare.com/) just by entering its [code](https://www.iban.com/currency-codes).
+Get BTC exchange rate to any currency you want just by entering its [code](https://www.iban.com/currency-codes).
 ```
 Select action
 >1